aws/aws-advanced-jdbc-wrapper/docs/development-guide/DevelopmentGuide.md

 The performance tests share the following workflow:
 1. The JDBC Wrapper executes an SQL query with a long execution time.
 2. After a network outage delay in milliseconds, the test triggers a network outage.
-Varying values for the network outage delay are tested, represented on either the X axis of the diagrams below.
+Varying values for the network outage delay are tested, represented on the X axis of the diagrams below.
 3. Measures elapsed time between when the network outage and
    - when the JDBC Wrapper detects the network failure if the Host Monitoring Connection Plugin is used, or
    - when the JDBC Wrapper finishes the failover process if the Failover Connection Plugin is used.